 Types of therapy

 CBT (Cognitive Behavioural Therapy) Clients are taught ways to change thoughts and expectations, with the use of relaxation techniques.
 EMDR Eye Movement Desensitization and Reprocessing: imitates the psychological state we enter when asleep (a high-speed processing mode).
 Family Therapy is used to treat a family system rather than individual members of the family.
 Humanistic counselling encourages people to take responsibility for their thoughts and actions with emphasis on self-development and achieving ones potential.
 Integrative counselling is where several distinct models of counselling and psychotherapy are used together.
 Person Centred counselling is based on the idea that a client enters into a relationship with a counsellor where they can freely express emotions and feelings.

 Home visits, Long-term face-to-face work, Short-term face-to-face work, Group Work

 Training, qualifications & experience

-Diploma of Higher Education in Counselling, Diploma CBT, L6 CPCAB in Counselling Supervision, L5 CPCAB in CBT, EMDR Part 1/Part 2, BSc Occupational Therapy, MBA in Health & Service Management, ACE Autism, Cert.
-Psychodynamic Approaches,
+Counselling Degree, L6 CPCAB in Counselling Supervision, L5 CPCAB in CBT, Cert.
+Psychodynamic Approaches, EMDR Part 1/Part 2, BSc Occupational Therapy, MBA in Health & Service Management, ACE Autism,

 What I can help with

-Anxiety Conditions, Depression, Addiction(s), Grief Reactions, Anger Management, Autism (Asperger Syndrome), ADHD, Disability Issues, OCD, Post-traumatic stress, Relationships, Self Esteem, Self Harm, Sexual Issues, Huntington's Disease.
+Anxiety Conditions, Depression, Addiction(s), Grief Reactions, Anger Management, Autism, Disability Issues, OCD, PTSD, Relationship issues, Self Esteem, Self Harm, Sexual Issues, HIV and associated issues.